 - This adds up to a maximum of 80 Nectar points per week, 2400 points per month, and 4160 points for the entire year.

 But there is more…

 Non-subscribers can earn a maximum of 50 points per week.
 That’s 5 points every day from Monday to Friday plus 10 points on Saturday.
 On Sunday you get 15 points adding up to 50 points overall.

 Digital Edition subscribers don’t receive a unique code on the back of their newspapers.
-As such, you not required to submit any code, instead you are awarded 50 Nectar points every month for as long as you remain a subscriber.
+As such, you are not required to submit any code, instead, you are awarded 50 Nectar points every month for as long as you remain a subscriber.

 For more info regarding MyMail subscription plans, price, and features, click on this link.